-Pre- and post-tests are provided, so that the group has a sense of where they could improve their knowledge, and to provide a measurement of the knowledge obtained in the training.
-These may be used to assess completion if certificates of completion are included.
-You should have completed a pre-test for Days 1-3 on Day 1.
+A pre- and post-test is provided, so that the group has a sense of where they could improve their knowledge, and to provide a measurement of the knowledge obtained in the training.
+In addition, Knowledge Checks are included for each module.